 Nonimmigrant Visas: Services for first time tourist visas and many other student, work, and exchange visas have not resumed.
 At this time, we are unable to project a date for when these services will resume.
 If you have had a valid tourist visa in the past 48 months and are seeking a renewal, please email Pristinavisas@state.gov for instructions on how to apply under the Interview Waiver Program.
+The U.S Embassy Pristina is only processing visa applications from Kosovo nationals or those who have a Kosovo residence permit.
+Appointments made by third-country nationals who do not meet these requirements will be canceled.

 Due to the COVID-19 pandemic, the United States Embassy Pristina remains unable to resume routine visa operations.
 We are currently offering as many appointments as resources and safety allow.
 Due to American Citizen Services and immigrant visa prioritization, and reduced staffing, the Embassy has a reduced capacity to process nonimmigrant visas.
 We do not currently envision being able to offer visa appointments to J-1 applicants wishing to participate in the Summer Work Travel (SWT) program.